Threshold behavior of a social norm in response to error proneness: Method

 \section{Method}

 Let us start by explaining the discrete model.
 Imagine a large population of size $N$.
 Each individual $k$ has an opinion $m_{ki}^t \in \{0,1\}$ about another individual $i$ at time $t$.
-We have $m_{ki}^t=1$ when $k$'s has a good opinion about $i$ and $m_{ki}^t=0$ when it is a bad opinion.
+We have $m_{ki}^t=1$ when $k$ has a good opinion about $i$ and $m_{ki}^t=0$ when it is a bad opinion.
 At each time step, two random individuals $i$ and $j$ are chosen for a donation game, parametrized by the benefit $b$ and the cost $c$ of cooperation with $b>c$.
-The former individual $i$, playing the role of the donor, determines how much to donate to $j$ by referring to $m_{ii}^t$ and $m_{ij}^t$.
-The decision can be expressed as $\beta_{ij}^t \equiv \beta_i \left(m_{ii}^t, m_{ij}^t\right) \in \{0,1\}$, where $\beta_{ij}^t=1$ and $0$ mean cooperation and defection, respectively.
-The individual $k$ observes $i$'s decision and updates his or her own opinion about the donor $i$ according to an assessment rule $\alpha_k$, which is a function of $k$'s opinions about $i$ and $j$ and of $i$'s behavior toward $j$.
-However, with probability $\epsilon_k$, the assessment $\alpha_k$ can change from $0$ to $1$ or the other way around.
-If $\alpha_k = 1$, the observer $k$'s opinion about the donor $i$ is updated to good, and $\alpha_k=0$ means that it is updated to bad.
+The former individual $i$, playing the role of the donor, determines how much to donate to $j$ \skb{by referring to his or her own behavioral rule $\beta_i$}. \skb{We assume that every individual is a discriminator when playing the role of a donor, so that the donor will cooperate if and only if the recipient looks good to the donor.
+In other words, the donor $i$'s action toward the recipient $j$ at time $t$ is written as $\beta_{ij}^t = \beta \left(m_{ij}^t \right) = m_{ij}^t$, where $\beta_{ij}^t=1$ and $0$ mean cooperation and defection, respectively. }